Preserved Stories Blog

 Pankaj Mishra’s Temptations of the West: How to be modern in India, Pakistan, Tibet and beyond, first edition (2006), describes the arrival of modernity in South Asia.

-The book begins with Mishra’s early education as a writer in Benares (p.20):
+The book highlights Mishra’s early experiences in Benares (p.20):

 “The small unnoticed tregedies of thwarted hopes and ideals Flaubert wrote of in Sentimental Education were all around us.
 And this awareness, which was also mine but which I tried to evade through, ironically, the kind of obsessive reading that led me to the novel in the first place, had been Rajesh’s private key to the book.
 Thus, where I saw only the reflection of a personal neurosis — the character of Frédéric in particular embodying my sense of inadequacy, my harsh self-image — he had discovered the social and psychological environment that was similar to the one he lived in.”